Failure to remit and late remittances

 - we receive the amounts you deducted after the due date.

-If the remittance due date is a Saturday, Sunday, or Canadian public holiday, your remittance is due on the next business day.
+If the remittance due date is a Saturday, a Sunday, or a public holiday recognized by the CRA, your remittance is due on the next business day.

 The penalty for remitting late is: